halesyy/Disbo/README.md

 ### Movement speed

-`/habbohtml/assets/js/handlers/rooms/userHandler.js` handles the user-specific stuff, and the function `move` inside of it, changing the `setTimeout` integer will change the speed of which the user moves.
+`/habbohtml/assets/js/handlers/rooms/userHandler.js` handles the user-specific stuff, and the function `move` inside of it, changing the `setTimeout` integer will change the speed of which the user moves. (default = 100, habbo-like = 300)